 About the Pennsylvania Workers’ Compensation System

 The Pennsylvania Workers’ Compensation Act requires every business in Pennsylvania to carry workers’ compensation insurance in the event of an accident.
-Workers’ compensation will provide compensation for all accident-related medical expenses.
+Workers’ comp will provide compensation for all accident-related medical expenses.
 If the accident results in an employee being unable to work, workers’ compensation will also give employment benefits to cover disability costs until the employee can return to their job.
 Almost all workers in Erie qualify for benefits through workers’ compensation.
 This program covers all work-related injuries, illnesses, conditions, and diseases, unless intentionally self-inflicted or caused by the injured employee’s unlawful act.

 To receive workers’ compensation benefits after an accident, an injured employee must first report the incident to his or her employer.
 There are time limits to make this initial report, so employees should do so as soon as possible.
 Describe what happened in detail, giving the date and location of the accident as well as the names of any witnesses.
 Your employer must then report your accident to the Bureau of Workers’ Compensation by filing out the official forms from the Department of Labor & Industry.
 If your employer denies your claim, you have the right to file a petition with the Bureau for a hearing.

 If the Bureau accepts your workers’ compensation claim, you will receive benefit checks within 21 days of at least a seven-day absence from work.
 If you miss work for 14 days because of an injury, you will receive payment for the first seven days.
 Regular payments may come to those with disabilities at weekly, biweekly, or monthly intervals.
 Payments can include two-thirds of average weekly lost wages, as well as compensation for all medical expenses.
 Payments will continue until a doctor clears you to return to work.